null

 Customer acquisition

 In traditional models, companies sell their products to retailers that have already done the legwork to get customers into their shops, whether online or brick-and-mortar.
-If a company sells clothes to Macy’s, for example, they’ll know that a steady stream of potential customers will see their products daily.
-They’ll still need a solid strategy to entice customers to purchase their brand rather than the other offerings available, but the hard part—getting customers to view their products—is already done.
+Companies still need to market their products to compete with other brands, but the audience is there.

 D2C brands typically acquire customers through a few channels: